 Bear in mind that some missing files may be hidden.
-You can open Finder then press Command + Shift + Period to show the hidden files on Mac and then recover it.
+You can open Finder then press Command + Shift + Period to show the hidden files on Mac and then recover them.

 Recover unsaved Word document Mac 2021/2020/2019/2016/2011/2008:

-To eliminate the possibility of getting key ideas lost in the future, you can change the saving frequency to a shorter interval.
+To eliminate the possibility of getting your key ideas lost in the future, you can change the saving frequency to a shorter interval using the steps below.

 Steps to change how frequently AutoRecovery files are saved in Word: